 - Prometric is up to full occupancy in about 80% of test centers.
 Prometric has partnered with Johns Hopkins University to study the health and safety of candidates and employees in testing centers.
 Every Prometric test center employee completes a daily attestation about their health as it relates to COVID-19, Hoenscheid explained.
 He noted that social distancing practices are enforced at testing centers and candidates and staff must wear a mask.

 - Prometric is analyzing any differences in pass rates online v. onsite.
 Anecdotally, Hoensheid noted that there was an initial spike in pass rates in financial services exams when testing centers reopened, and as remote testing launched.
 “For most financial service firms, the rates have stabilized to pre-COVID levels in the last 30 days or so,” he said.
 “The supposition is candidates were waiting to test and had done so much prep, those candidates were more prepared.”
 Find tips from Knopman Marks faculty on how candidates can keep the material fresh when they’re “running in place” while waiting to test.

 - Remote testing was enhanced.
 New additions include hiring a few hundred remote proctors dedicated to the FINRA programs and putting in place a buffering technology so momentary lapses in internet connectivity don’t result in a disconnect or a restart.
 FINRA stated during a recent weekly webinars that they’re working to make their online testing interface more similar to the Prometric Center-delivered exam.
+To be consistent with the test center experience, candidates testing online can now flag questions for review and go back to make changes.
+Extra time is now available for LEM (limited English proficiency) and special accommodation requests.
 See our tips for remote testing here.